steplead/coloringpage/README.md

    - Keyword-rich tags for topic discovery
 5. Content is optimized for educational value, search engines, and creative inspiration

+### Admin Dashboard

+Manage your blog content through a secure admin panel:

+1. Access the admin panel at `/admin` (password protected)
+2. View a list of all blog posts with status, creation date, and tags
+3. Create new blog posts with a user-friendly form editor
+4. Edit existing posts with full content and metadata control
+5. Delete posts or toggle their published status
+6. Auto-generate blog posts in bulk with configurable settings
+7. Preview posts before publishing

 ## Latest Updates

+- **Admin Dashboard (2024-06-18)**: Added a comprehensive admin dashboard for blog management, including a post editor, bulk generation tool, and content moderation features.
 - **Enhanced Blog SEO (2024-06-17)**: Upgraded blog generation with comprehensive SEO features including structured data, schema.org markup, meta tags optimization, and keyword-rich content.
 Improved article structure with better heading hierarchy and semantic HTML.

 ## Internationalization (i18n)